im-knots/ea-monorepo/README.md

 ## Core features
 Core features of the Ea Platform are:
-- A Node based AI agent/workflow builder to allow users to build complex AI workflows integrated with their own APIs or 3rd parties.
+- A Node based AI agent/workflow builder to allow users to build complex AI workflows integrated with Chatgpt, Grok, Claude, Gemini, and Ollama.
+As well as their own APIs or 3rd parties (such as Github, NOAA Weather API, etc) via a low code/no code json interface
-- Low code json Schemas for defining Nodes and Agents.
-- A job engine that allows users to run Agent Workflows, Inference jobs, and Training jobs on the Ea network
+- A kubernetes native job engine that allows users to run Agent Workflows distributed across nodes
-- Dataset storage for users models, datasets, outputs, ect
+- Deigned with kubernetes native patterns such as custom resources and operators.
+- Implements platform scaling best practices.
+- Implements security best practices like JWT/JWKS auth, NetworkPolicy network segmentation, Istio Network control, and Kubernetes Gateway API.

 ## UI Screenshots
 ![Agent Builder UI Example](docs/screenshots/agent-builder.png)